 1. Administrator

-The Administrator role is the most powerful user role in WordPress.
+The administrator is the most powerful user role in WordPress.
 It grants full access to all site features, including the ability to add and delete plugins, themes, and users and edit and publish all content on the site.
-This role is typically reserved for site owners or web developers responsible for managing the site’s backend.
+This role suits site owners or web developers responsible for managing the site’s backend.

 2. Editor

-The Editor role is responsible for managing the content on the site, including the ability to create, edit, and publish posts and landing pages.
-This user role is typically given to trusted individuals responsible for creating and maintaining high-quality content on the site.
+The editor is responsible for managing the content on the site, including the ability to create, edit, and publish posts and landing pages.
+This user role is suitable for trusted individuals responsible for creating and maintaining high-quality content on the site.

 3. Author

-The Author’s role is responsible for creating and publishing their own content on the site, but they cannot edit or publish content created by other users.
-This role is typically given to bloggers or content creators who contribute to the site on a regular basis.
+The author is responsible for creating and publishing their content on the site, but they cannot edit or publish content created by other users.
+This role suits bloggers or content creators who contribute to the site regularly.

 4. Contributor

-The Contributor role is similar to the Author role but with limited capabilities.
-Contributors can create and edit their own content but cannot publish it.
+The contributor role is similar to the author role but has limited capabilities.
+Contributors can create and edit their content but cannot publish it.
 Instead, an Editor or Administrator must review and approve their content before publication.

 5. Subscriber

-The Subscriber role is the most limited user role, as it only allows users to view site content and manage their profile information.
-This user role is typically used for visitors who register for the site or for members who need access to restricted content.
+The subscriber role is the most limited user role, as it only allows users to view site content and manage their profile information.
+This role suits visitors who register for the site or for members who need access to restricted content.

 What is User-Role-Based Discounting?